ruuda/blog/posts/on-benchmarking.md

 The math behind the Welch’s t-test is beyond the scope of this post, but fortunately applying the test is easy.
-Many implementations exist, for instance in SciPy or R:
+Many implementations exist, for instance in R:

 ```r
 # Generate random data; actual measurements go here when available.